-This blog post is the first in what we intend to be a series to detail Ably’s journey in building the next iteration of our global network.
-It focuses on the design and we will follow up with posts detailing the building, and finally migration from old to new.
+This blog post describes Ably’s journey as we build the next iteration of our global network; it focuses on the design decisions we faced.
 If you are interested in how you can network AWS accounts together on a global scale then read on!

 Ably operates a global network spanning 8 AWS regions with hundreds of additional points-of-presences.
 This provides our customers with unrivaled realtime messaging and data streaming performance, availability, and reliability.

 The existing network comprises multiple AWS Virtual Private clouds (VPCs) per region provisioned using AWS CloudFormation (CF).
 Depending on their function, certain VPCs are VPC peered together in all regions to form a mesh, using our internal CLI (command line interface) tool.